FF-Projects-UE/NDI_Android/README.md

 * Init NDIlib library if you didn't.
 * Add "AC_NDI_Receiver" actor component to an actor.
 * Trigger NDI Receiver function.
-* Get "Received_Frame (UTexture2D)" from "AC_NDI_Receiver" actor component at "Event Tick" or "Set Timer by Event".
+* Get "Received_Frame (UTexture2D)" from "AC_NDI_Receiver" actor component at "Event Tick (On Windows)" or "Set Timer by Event (Android)".
-* Use it as you like.

-## Limitations
-* C++ functions and blueprint samples have been finished.
-But Android requires NSD (Network Service Discovery) for send and receive sources.
-NDI SDK and C++ don't have this feature and should be done with Java JNI.
-Currently we don't have required Java knowledge for that but we are working to move around of it.

-## Work-In-Progress
-* NSD Service for send and receive (We will create a flutter app)

-## Temporary Solution for Sending
-* If you have NDI HX Camera app from Google Playstore, just open it and put it background.
-Don't broadcast.
-* Open your Unreal based mobile application and stream it.
-It will use NDI HX's network discovery service.
-* You can think that your Unreal app will be new UI for NDI HX Camera.
+* Don't use +15 FPS on mobile (Samsung Galaxy S21)
+* Default "Receive_Rate (float variable of AC_NDI_Receiver)" is 0.1.
+Use it for Set Timer by Event's loop time.
+You can change it with other second based values.